Who is Professional Debt Mediation?

 Should I contact or pay Professional Debt Mediation?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Professional Debt Mediation for millions of clients nationwide.
+The most effective way to deal with Professional Debt Mediation is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Professional Debt Mediation on behalf of their clients.

 Will Professional Debt Mediation sue me or garnish my wages?